Louis Stevenson

-Louis Stevenson (31 January 1864 - 19 August 1931) is a former Scotland international rugby union player.
+Louis Stevenson (31 January 1864 – 19 August 1931) is a former Scotland international rugby union player.

 Rugby Union career

 Amateur career

-Stevenson was schooled at St. Peter's School in York, and the Nest Academy in Jedburgh where he studied under Dr. Fyfe, before attending Edinburgh University where he studied medicine.
+Stevenson was schooled at St Peter's School in York, and the Nest Academy in Jedburgh where he studied under Dr. Fyfe, before attending Edinburgh University where he studied medicine.

 The Nest Academy or the Wrens Nest was a boarding school which, according to legend, sent its pupils to bathe in the River Jed every morning before lessons.

 He played rugby union for Edinburgh University.

-From Edinburgh University, he moved to Cambridge University's Christ College, where he also played for the Cambridge University rugby union side.
+From Edinburgh University, he moved to Christ's College, Cambridge, where he also played for the Cambridge University rugby union side.

 Provincial career

 He played for Edinburgh District against Glasgow District in the inter-city match of 1887.

 He played for East of Scotland District in their match against West of Scotland District in February 1888.

 International career

 He was capped just the once for Scotland, in 1888.